SableRaf/signalfilter/README.md

 ## Tested

 System:

 * OSX
 * Windows

-*Signal Filter should theoretically work on Linux too, if you try it, please let me know.*
+*Signal Filter should work on Linux too, if you try it, please let me know.*

 Processing Version:

+* 3.4
 * 2.0.1
 * 2.0
 * 2.0b9